-We love enchiladas in this house, whether they be beef, chicken or even pork.
+We love enchiladas in this house, whether they be beef, chicken, pork, or even vegetarian style enchilada stuffed peppers!
 A piping hot enchilada served with homemade Spanish rice and a side of corn, mmm!
-Delicious.
+That’s where this homemade enchilada sauce comes in- to make your enchilada experience even better!

 - 1 15-oz can tomato sauce